grnwood/ai-stuff/README.md

 SlipstreamAI optionally integrates with [ChromaDB](https://docs.trychroma.com/) for retrieval‑augmented generation (RAG).
-When a RAG database is loaded, the application now ensures that the underlying Chroma client is shut down whenever you close the program or switch databases.
-This prevents lingering background processes from consuming memory.
+When a RAG database is loaded, the application now ensures that the underlying Chroma client and the local embedding model are shut down whenever you close the program or switch databases.
+This prevents lingering background processes from consuming memory and fully frees RAM used by sentence-transformers.

 ---